-A packaged air conditioner, as the name implies, is a self-contained heating and air conditioning unit, with all of its essential components encased in a single unit.
+Packaged air conditioners, as the name implies, are self-contained heating and air conditioning units, with all of its essential components encased in a single unit.

-This single unit is comprised of the cooling coil, the compressor, the air filter and the air handling unit.
-These systems come fully assembled, ready for you to plug in.
+It is comprised of the cooling coil, the compressor, the air filter and the air handling unit.
+These systems come fully assembled, ready for you to plug-in.

 One unique selling proposition for a packaged unit is that a condensate drain pipe is not a requirement due to the condensate water being extracted from the air by the evaporator coil.

 From there, it’s pushed to the condenser fan and then onto the condenser coil surface, where it simply evaporates.

 The packaged air conditioners can also offer better humidity control, space efficiency and are cheaper due to saving on installation costs.